Lou-Martin/extending_testing_p2_challenge/test_plan.md

 Action: Create both an allowlist and droplist file in the root directory.
 Expected Result: After running the program, an error message should be displayed stating that both an allowlist and droplist are present.
 Actual Result:

+IDEAS FOR FURTHER TESTING

+The below feature a list of ideas I may want to test in loose priority order

+target_directory is not present. originals directory is not present. updates directory is not present. allowlist file is not present. droplist file is not present. allowlist is empty. droplist is empty. originals directory is empty. updates directory is empty. allowlist contains all entries present in originals and updates. droplist contains all entries present in originals and updates. allowlist contains items that aren't in originals/updates. droplist contains items that aren't in originals/updates.
+Both allowlist and droplist are present and contain entries.
+Both allowlist and droplist are present and empty.
+Files in updates directory have the same names as in originals directory.
+Files in updates directory have different names than in originals directory.
+Files in originals and updates have the same content.
+Files in originals and updates have different content.
+Handling of files with special characters in the name.
+Handling of files with very long names.
+Handling of large files.
+Handling of files with non-standard text encodings.
+Handling of subdirectories in originals and updates directories.